keyroll-99/Fiona/Readme.md

 ![logo](assets/logo.jpg)

 ---
 Fiona is a web api framework written in .Net.
-As developer you will be able to create API in easily and quick way.
+As a developer, you will be able to create API easily and quickly.
-The planned key feature is a GUI where developer will be able create API using blocks like blueprint in UE.
+The planned key feature is a GUI where a developer will be able to create API using blocks like a blueprint in UE.

-At the begin I use HttpListener, but in the distant future I want to write own http hand shake.
+In the beginning, I used HttpListener, but in the distant future, I want to write my HTTP handshake.

 The project was initiated as part of the "100 commits" competition

-Repo will be rename after 100 commits competition, because I came up with the idea for the name after registering the repo.
+The Repo will be renamed after 100 commits competition because I came up with the idea for the name after registering the repo.

 ## Is it ready on production
 Nope, maybe in the future

 ## Road map

-Must to have - I want to finish it to end of march
+Must to have - I want to finish it by to end of march
 - [ ] Server
 	- [X] Folder structure
     - [X] First Tests
-	- [X] Simple http server with host
+	- [X] Simple HTTP server with host
 	- [X] Startup builder
 	- [X] Routing
 	- [X] Simple Controller
 	- [X] Parsing body to object
 	- [X] Middleware
-	- [X] Passing parameters and args from route
+	- [X] Passing parameters and args from the route
 	- [X] Response (status codes etc)
 	- [X] Async handle request
 	- [X] Configuration like a baseUrl, port ETC